 But, there is much less tolerance for the respiratory effects of opioids.
-This is one of the most frequent causes of opioid overdose – the user/abuser wants to relieve their pain or experience a high, but their dosage has reached the point where their breathing stops.
+This is one of the most frequent causes of an opioid overdose – the user/abuser wants to relieve their pain or experience a high, but their dosage has reached the point where their breathing stops.

 There is also evidence to suggest that long-term consumption of opioids can actually worsen a person’s perception of pain – a condition called hyperalgesia.
 This creates a self-perpetuating cycle of increasing pain, leading to increasing opioid consumption, leading to increased pain.

 Why Relapse after Recovery Can Be Deadly

-Most people who develop an opioid dependency or addiction do try to get clean.
+Most people who develop an opioid dependence or addiction do try to get clean.
 Unfortunately, their first efforts are usually to quit on their own, cold-turkey.
 Because of the changes in the brain caused by addiction, they are almost certainly doomed to failure.
 It isn’t a matter of choice or willpower – they are held hostage by the compulsions of addiction.

 These compulsions can be strong enough to even make some people relapse – go back to using drugs – early on during the treatment process.
 But relapsing after a period of sobriety can be fatal for opioid abusers.

 The first thing that has to happen before recovery can begin is opioid detoxification – a period of abstinence, usually lasting anywhere from a few days to a few weeks.
 During this time, the body physically purges itself of the opioids.
 It can be a harshly unpleasant experience for opioid abusers as they endure withdrawal symptoms: